Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Subsequence convergence on the adapted contact triad

-The uniform convergence ensures all the basic requirements (including the uniformly local tameness, pre-compactness, uniformly local coercive property and the locally asymptotically cylindrical property) of applying the three-interval method to prove exponential decay of $w$ at the end which we will introduce in details in following sections.
+Then the uniform convergence proved in this section ensures all the basic requirements (including the uniformly local tameness, pre-compactness, uniformly local coercive property and the locally asymptotically cylindrical property) of applying the three-interval method to prove exponential decay of $w$ at the end which we will introduce in details in following sections.